amosavian/LocaleManager/README.md

 let template = NSLocalizedString("Progress %@ out of %@ items", comment: "")
 let formattedText = template.localizedFormat(completedText, totalText)
 ```

+### Mirrored Images

+Due to an underlying bug in iOS, if you have an image which should be flipped for RTL languages,
+don't use asset's direction property to mirror image,
+use `image.imageFlippedForRightToLeftLayoutDirection()` to initialize flippable image instead.

+### Fixing non-updating localized strings

+If you encounter a problem in updating localized strings (e.g. tabbar items' title) set `LocaleManager.updateHandler` variable to a block which manually fix and update UI element.

 ## Known issues